RPH-ml/interpretable-genomic-prediction/README.md

 ### **Performance & Results**

-Benchmarking: PipelineV1.0 was evaluated against benchmarks established in the wheat yield study by Zou et al. To ensure a rigorous comparison, PipelineV1.0 was tested on a dataset closely resembling the original study (within 5% variation), while baseline model performances are cited directly from the published literature.
+Benchmarking: PipelineV1.0 was evaluated against benchmarks established in the wheat yield study by Zou et al (see references).
+To ensure a rigorous comparison, PipelineV1.0 was tested on a dataset closely resembling the original study (within 5% variation), while baseline model performances are cited directly from the published literature.

 <img width="545" height="616" alt="image" src="https://github.com/user-attachments/assets/af15d589-c039-4d59-9ff2-9cd862da1506" />